An MFRW Author Post – and check out the other blogs on the hop!

 Twenty-four was a picnic in the park and the local zoo.

 Twenty-five was a Renaissance Fair and a romance panel on feminism in New York City.

 Yes, I love the new running shoes, the gorgeous bracelets, the books I’ve been coveting.
 They are all testaments to the joy my family brings me every day.
 But what I love most is the memories of the wild moments, of adventures we shared, of selfies with giraffes and mid-afternoon margaritas and evenings spent driving back to New Jersey for a bottle of wine.

 I love that the people in my life help me make a slideshow worth watching over and over, that the festivities are always a celebration of joy and life, that every birthday is different and delightful in its own unique way.

-I don’t know what twenty-six will hold, though I know this year will be one of change and adventure.
+I don’t know what the next year will hold, though I know this year will be one of change and adventure.
 What I can say for sure though is that I’ll be exploring this new next step with the people who love me the most and who know that the material gifts, amazing and thoughtful and beloved as they truly are, will come in second to those moments of joy and love they share with me every year and all year.

 And that is the greatest gift of all. ♦